walked/blog/content/posts/2016-05-04-cmder-lambda.md

 But man; that Lambda at the command prompt... just irks me.

 So how do you fix it?
-There's two places to edit.
+There's two places to edit:

 1.  ```<cmder_dir>\config\cmder.lua```  As you can see; I'm partial to the carat (> ) but you can use whatever you want.
 2.  ```<cmder_dir>\vendor\profile.ps1``` This was a bit trickier to track down; but there it is.
 You may want to edit this so you know when you're in PowerShell; but its up to you.